estedeahora/guri/README.en.md

 ## Documentation

-A detail of the work proposal and file preparation can be found in the [manual](manual/manual-old-version).pdf).
+A detail of the work proposal and file preparation can be found in the [documentation web](https://estedeahora.github.io/guri/).
 To generate the final files you must run the [code available in the ./scripts](script/) folder.

 ## Dependences